Datavisualiatie-UGent/project-dv26-4/Site/src/Depth_Damage.md

 ---
-title: Does depth unfluence damage?
+title: Does depth Influence damage?
 ---

 # Does depth influence damage?